GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge/index.md

 features are currently available for testing in Chrome run from the command line using [feature flags](https://www.chromium.org/developers/how-tos/run-chromium-with-flags).

-Features of Protected Audience API will be added over time.
+Features of the Protected Audience API will be added over time.
 While the [origin trial](/docs/privacy-sandbox/unified-origin-trial/) is active, we'll regularly update a list of which features are already implemented and what's still in progress.

 {% endAside %}

-## How can I try Protected Audience API? {: #try-fledge}
+## How can I try the Protected Audience API? {: #try-fledge}

-* The [Protected Audience API developer guide](/docs/privacy-sandbox/fledge-api#try-fledge) describes how to take part in the Privacy Sandbox Relevance and Measurement origin trial and how to try out Protected Audience API for a single user by setting Chrome flags.
+* The [Protected Audience API developer guide](/docs/privacy-sandbox/fledge-api#try-fledge) describes how to take part in the Privacy Sandbox Relevance and Measurement origin trial and how to try out the Protected Audience API for a single user by setting Chrome flags.

 * [fledge-demo.glitch.me](https://fledge-demo.glitch.me/) provides a
   walkthrough of a basic Protected Audience API deployment across advertiser and publisher